In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 YA NO MÁS!
 Useful information (Very!)

-If it makes you laugh to make jokes about Pablo Escobar, if Narcos is your favorite series, and if you still associate Colombia with cocaine trafficking, get over it dammit!
-And keep your tongue in your pocket, because you’re not likely to make many friends with these topics.
-Keep associating Colombia with cocaine trafficking and you’ll be seen as ignorant and offensive.
+If it makes you laugh to make jokes about Pablo Escobar, if Narcos is your favorite series, and if you always associate Colombia with cocaine trafficking: move on for God’s sake!
+Keep associating Colombia with cocaine trafficking and you will be seen as someone ignorant and offensive to Colombians.

 You can taste the arepas